InkwellMC/Inkwell/docs/CONTRIBUTING.md

 1. Modify the code of `inkwell-api` and / or `inkwell-server`
 2. Add these changes to the local git repository (For example, `git add .`)
 3. Commit these changes using `git commit -m <Commit Message>`
-4. Run Gradle's task `rebuildPatches` to convert your commits to a new patch
+4. Run Gradle's task `./gradlew rebuildPatches` to convert your commits to a new patch
 5. Push your patches to your repository

 After pushing, you can open a PR to submit your patches.